Blood is precious to every family, even that spilled on the ground.

-As the rock glasses clinked loudly from the shifting, Tabithas spoke through the narrow window between Lily and the driver’s bench.
-“Sorry, Bedame dea Kasin.
-I’m not familiar with this part of town.
-It smooths out in a chain or so.”
+As the rock glasses clinked loudly from the shifting, Tabithas spoke through the narrow window between Lily and the driver's bench.
+"Sorry, Bedame dea Kasin.
+I'm not familiar with this part of town but I can see it smooths out in a chain or so.

 Lily gritted her teeth and held tighter.
 “Thank you.”

 True to Tabithas' word, the carriage stopped bouncing after a few yards.
 Lily relaxed her grip, but didn't move her hand from the railing.
 There would be more rough patches in store for her; it was not unlike her fate in life.

 She contemplated her future home, wondering about it.
 It was a good place, her mother promised that, but Lily knew it wouldn't be even a tenth the size of the Manor Rose.
 She only had a few abstracts to cling to: a two bedroom townhouse, a small bathroom, carriage service to her store for a year, and even a small stipend.
 A far cry from her mother's lavish lifestyle and one that Lily wasn't sure she could accept.

 She twisted her fingers together, struggling with the tears.
 She was a spinster in everything but title.
 An unwanted woman.

 Her despair kept her company for the rest of the ride.
 The carriage came to a halt.
 Tabithas hopped off with the agility of a woman half her age, her white hair fluttering as she did.

 Lily turned on the seat and took a deep breath.
 She didn't know what to expect other than the tears that threatened to roll down her cheeks.

 The door creaked.